How to get ESG reporting right and maximize business impact

 While formal reporting across all ESG topics is still voluntary in the U.S., soon companies will be required to comply with proposed Securities and Exchange Commission (SEC) disclosure regulations, which could be finalized by the end of 2022.
 Meanwhile, the European Union’s (EU) Corporate Sustainability Reporting Directive (CSRD), expected in October 2022, applies not only to EU companies but also to subsidiaries of U.S. companies in the EU that meet certain criteria.

 In the meantime, those tasked with ESG reporting are relying on a patchwork of existing sustainability frameworks to determine how to best convey their progress – a familiar list of acronyms including CDP, GRI, SASB, SBTi, TCFD and the UN SDGs, to name a few.
-(See Part 2 of this ESG blog series for more details on navigating these frameworks.)
 Once released, the much anticipated International Sustainability Standards Board (ISSB) guidelines – expected by the end of March 2023 – promise a more uniform approach to reporting that weaves in much of the guidance from these existing frameworks.

 As the mix of regulations and guidance continues to evolve, stakeholders are developing a more sophisticated understanding of the impact ESG issues have both inside and outside a business.
 Everyone from investors to customers to prospective employees is using this information to help shape their decisions and actions in relation to a company, its products and services.
 Listed below are key topics every company should consider as part of their ESG strategy and reporting approach.